FPerezP/myvim/README.md

 # My Vim Config

+## Symfony Branch
+This is a specific branch for Symfony

 ## Introduction
 This repo is created to develop in PHP.
 You are free to add your own Vim config, I would be glad to add your config as a new branch.
 I recommend to read vimrc file and erese everything you dont understand.
 There are a few comments inside it to help you understand everything.